broadinstitute/exome-results-browsers/src/browsers/asc2/content/about.md

 ## The Autism Sequencing Consortium

+## About this Browser

-Founded in 2010, the [Autism Sequencing Consortium (ASC)](https://pubmed.ncbi.nlm.nih.gov/23259942/) is a partnership of research groups and clinical sites that studies genetic risk factors for autism.
-ASC clinical sites recruit individuals with an autism diagnosis, as well as their parents, for participation.
-These data are aggregated with other large-scale contemporaneous sequencing datasets to empower the discovery of genes in which damaging variants are associated with increased autism risk.
+This Browser displays the results of the latest autism exome sequencing aggregation and gene discovery effort, carried out by the [Autism Sequencing Consortium (ASC)](https://pubmed.ncbi.nlm.nih.gov/23259942/), an international collaboration of research groups and clinical sites dedicated to the analysis of sequencing data from autistic individuals to advance our understanding of the genetic basis of autism spectrum disorder (ASD).
+Founded in 2010, the ASC aggregates data from research, clinical, and population cohorts — including its own clinical sites, samples from the Simons Foundation Autism Research Initiative (SFARI), and samples referred for genetic testing — and analyzes them jointly to empower the discovery of genes in which damaging variants are associated with increased autism risk.

-Over the years, analyses spearheaded by the ASC have identified a growing number of autism-associated genes (Fig. 1).
+Over the past several years, analyses led by the ASC have identified a growing number of autism-associated genes (**Fig. 1**).

 <figure style="max-width: 620px;">